Newspaper Page Text

 ten the departure of the depression since an economic crisis

-appears when ccmparatively few purchase.
+appears when comparatively few purchase.

 Meanwhile, the Christmas season is here which means

-vendency to buy at Christmas were carried over throughout
+tendency to buy at Christmas were carried over throughout

-the year for when people buy, more money changes hands,
+the year for when people buy. more money changes hands,

 ployed to grow the raw materials, make them, and finally